Thursday, 24 January 2019

 one of multiple ways to serve this soup

-This rich, thick and sublimely satisfying soup is is the perfect vehicle for satisfying conflicting food preferences around a dining table.
+This rich, thick and sublimely satisfying soup is is the perfect vehicle for satisfying conflicting food preferences amidst a crowd or round a dining table.

-The vegan base transforms into vegetarian, pescatarian or carnivore, depending on additions.
+The vegan base transforms easily into vegetarian, pescatarian or carnivore, depending on additions.

-It also contains three different vegetables which make a substantial contribution to your five-a-day.
+It also contains four different vegetables which make a substantial contribution to your five-a-day.

-This roasting method - adapted from Hugh Fearnley-Whittingstall -- is a simpler, easier way to achieve equally masterful flavours.
+The simle roasting method - adapted from Hugh Fearnley-Whittingstall -- is a simple, easy way to achieve masterful flavours.

 Serves: 6-8 generously